-And so we live in expectation; expectation of some future moment of happiness, of fulfilment, of revelation, thereby making this moment somehow inferior, somehow lacking, a stepping stone to somewhere else, or maybe so painful, ugly or terrifying that it is in desperate need of escaping.
+And so we live in expectation.
+Expectation of some future moment of fulfilment, of revelation, thereby making this moment inferior and lacking – a stepping stone to somewhere else – or maybe so painful, ugly or terrifying that it is in desperate need of escaping.

-In recognising the utter futility of it all, that it’s the belief that life is ‘elsewhere’ which creates the very anxiety, tension and stress we long to be rid of, we may be willing to look again at this insufficient present moment; to deeply explore whatever lies beneath the label ‘boredom’, ‘discomfort’, ‘tension’, ‘dissatisfaction’, ‘sadness’, ‘pain’, ‘fear’, before it’s packaged up and pushed away as unwanted.
+In recognising the utter futility of it all – that it’s the belief that life is ‘elsewhere’ which creates the very anxiety, tension and stress we long to be rid of – we may be willing to look again at this insufficient present moment.
+To deeply explore whatever lies beneath the label ‘boredom’, ‘discomfort’, ‘dissatisfaction’, ‘sadness’ and ‘fear’, before it’s packaged up and pushed away as unwanted.

 We don’t have to be superman or superwoman, don’t have to be anyone else or anywhere else, we can simply be who we already are, here and now.
 What a relief!
 Does a tree ever wish it were taller, had different shaped leaves or grew in a different part of the forest?
 How absurd!

-Of course this doesn’t mean we can’t make plans, expand our knowledge, develop our talents or try to achieve things in life, if that’s where we find our joy; it’s when we believe we need to do these things in order to achieve happiness that the suffering begins.
+Of course this doesn’t mean we can’t make plans, expand our knowledge, develop our talents or try to achieve things in life, if that’s where we find our joy.
+It’s when we believe we need to do these things in order to earn love and achieve happiness that the suffering begins.
 And neither do we have to start sleeping on a bed of nails, wearing a hairshirt or a spiked chain around our thigh to feel the moment more intensely!
 Oh how we love to make it all so difficult, so epic and heroic.

 In feeling that easiness, that deep ok-ness with life as it is, the protective layers can begin to loosen.
-And as the costumes fall and the masks all drop, here, in our nakedness, exposed and vulnerable, feeling the raw, fragile, heart-aching beauty of our humanity, we come to know the incomprehensible miracle of our divinity, the essence of our being, the lifeblood of all experiencing.
+And as the costumes fall and the masks all drop, here, in our nakedness, exposed and vulnerable, feeling the raw, fragile, heart-aching beauty of our humanity, we come to know the incomprehensible miracle of our divinity.

-This is what all the longing is truly for, what all the pain, fear and discomfort is continually beckoning us towards.
-And in that homecoming lies the end of all the waiting…
+To know the essence of our being – the lifeblood of all experiencing – this is what all the longing is truly for; what all the pain, fear and discomfort is continually beckoning us towards.
+And in that delicious homecoming lies the end of all the waiting.

 So what are you waiting for?